 Doppler – negative

-CTPA – pulmonary embolus visualised in left pulmonary artery
+CTPA – pulmonary embolus visualised in the left pulmonary artery

-Immobilisation / surgery in previous 4 weeks – 1.5 points
+- Immobilisation/surgery in the previous 4 weeks – 1.5 points

 Interpretation of score